Codecademy/docs/content/general/concepts/file-paths/file-paths.md

 ---
-Title: 'File Paths'
+Title: "File Paths"
-Description: 'File paths describe the location of a file in the folder structure of a computer.'
+Description: "File paths describe the location of a file in the folder structure of a computer."
 Subjects:
-  - 'Web Development'
+  - "Web Development"
-  - 'Computer Science'
+  - "Computer Science"
 Tags:
-  - 'File Paths'
+  - "File Paths"
-  - 'Files'
+  - "Files"
-  - 'URL'
+  - "URL"
 CatalogContent:
-  - 'learn-html'
+  - "learn-html"
-  - 'paths/computer-science'
+  - "paths/computer-science"
 ---

 A **file path** describes the location of a file in a computer's folder structure.
 They are used to locate files like: